|

 Fifth Edition, second cover, back & front, 1950-59 (right)

 First two printings (two left pictures)—painting of a patrol of Scouts hiking down a wooded trail, wearing campaign hats and red neckerchiefs.
-This painting is flat and lacks the detail and depth of other Handbook covers.
+Cover art by BSA art director Don Ross, who also did the covers of the Scoutmaster Handbook and the Wolf, Bear, and Lion Cub Scout books of that period.

 Remaining ten printings (two right pictures)—painting of two Scouts (red neckerchiefs) and an Explorer, all in overseas caps, sitting around a campfire with the smoke forming an Indian behind them.
 (The cover picture was changed because of the BSA's switch from campaign hats to overseas caps.
 Similar changes were made to the cover and inside illustrations of the Handbook for Scoutmasters.
-This occurred even though the campaign hat remained optional.
-The change may also have been motivated in part by complaints about the first cover.)
-This painting was of much better quality than Ross' earlier cover.
+This occurred even though the campaign hat remained optional.)
+Don Ross may have also painted this cover, but I can't find a signature on the cover.
 All back covers had a US Bike Tire ad.

 Sixth Edition, back & front, 1959-65

-Cover art by Norman Rockwell, painting of a Scout with pack, walking by and waving.
+Cover art by Norman Rockwell, painting done in 1959 of a Scout with pack, walking by and waving.
 The Scout is wearing a red neckerchief as usual, overseas cap, and leggings (for many years in the '50s and '60s, the BSA promoted leggings through their artwork, though these were seldom worn by Scouts outside of the handbooks and catalogs).
-An interesting error, never detected in seven printings, is the Scout's belt—which is backwards.
+An interesting error, never detected in seven printings, is the Scout's belt—which is backwards (BSA artists later corrected the error on the original painting).
 Due to lack of time, Rockwell painted only the figure itself, someone else filled in the background scene of Scouts hiking and in camp.
-This is the only Rockwell painting specifically done as a Handbook cover, in honor of the BSA's 50th Anniversary.
+This is the only Rockwell painting done specifically as a Handbook cover, in honor of the BSA's 50th Anniversary.
 The back cover continues the scene from the front cover background.

 Seventh Edition, back & front, 1965-72